DataDog/dd-agent-integrations-build/README.md

 # docker-dd-agent-build
-project used with circleci to build the agent
+Project used with circleci to build the Datadog Agent (https://github.com/DataDog/dd-agent).

+The Datadog Agent is built using a Chef omnibus project (https://github.com/DataDog/dd-agent-omnibus) on CircleCi.